coreos/docs/launching-containers/launching/getting-started-with-systemd/index.md

 systemd consists of two main concepts: a unit and a target.
 A unit is a configuration file that describes the properties of the process that you'd like to run.
 This is normally a `docker run` command or something similar.
 A target is a grouping mechanism that allows systemd to start up groups of processes at the same time.
 This happens at every boot as processes are started at different run levels.

 systemd is the first process started on CoreOS and it reads different targets and starts the processes specified which allows the operating system to start.
-The target that you'll interact with is the `local.target` which holds all of the unit files for our containers.
+The target that you'll interact with is the `multi-user.target` which holds all of the general use unit files for our containers.

 Each target is actually a collection of symlinks to our unit files.
-Running `systemctl restart local-enable.service` creates symlinks to any unit file that should reside in `local.target`.
-This is specified in the unit file by `WantedBy=local.target`.
+This is specified in the unit file by `WantedBy=multi-user.target`.
+Running `systemctl enable foo.service` creates symlinks to the unit inside `multi-user.target`.

 ## Unit File

-On CoreOS, unit files are located within the R/W filesystem at `/media/state/units`.
+On CoreOS, unit files are located within the R/W filesystem at `/etc/systemd/system`.
 Let's create a simple unit named `hello.service`:

 ```
 [Unit]